-&lt;sup>1To ensure any available cash value is available on a tax-advantaged basis, the Internal Revenue Code regulates the relationship between the death benefit and the accumulation value.
+To ensure any available cash value is available on a tax-advantaged basis, the Internal Revenue Code regulates the relationship between the death benefit and the accumulation value.
 Life insurance may require ongoing contributions to ensure the policy stays in force.
 If the policy is not sufficiently funded it may lapse.